 How to Make Passive Income with a Job Board

-Does the internet need more online job boards?
+Does the internet really need more online job boards?
 That all depends on how you manage yours.

-Can you provide some kind of benefit for employers or job seekers?
+Can you provide some kind of benefit for employers or job seekers in your new job board directory?
 I’ll cover this in more detail later on.

 For now, though, let’s answer a question that’ll shape your job board as a whole…